Swedish cricket team in Finland in 2021

 The Sweden cricket team toured Finland in August 2021 to play a four-match Twenty20 International (T20I) series.
 The matches were played at the Kerava National Cricket Ground in Kerava.
-Sweden travelled to Finland having played a series against Denmark the previous weekend.
-The two series were the first international action with the Swedish national team for their coach, former South African international cricketer Jonty Rhodes.
+Sweden travelled to Finland, having played a series against Denmark the previous weekend.
+The two series were the first international action with the Swedish national team for their coach, former South African international cricketer, Jonty Rhodes.

 Finland took a 2–0 lead on the first day, before Sweden won both games on day two to share the series 2–2.
+Nathan Collins was the Finnish skipper while Abhijit Venkatesh captained Sweden.